 4. Take the Bus

-If you need to travel between downtown Cancun and the Hotel Zone, buses are the cheapest way to get around.
-A ticket can cost as little as $1 USD, and most drivers are friendly and helpful with tourists.
+To travel from Ciudad Cancun to the Hotel Zone, buses are by far the cheapest way to get around.
+You just need to take any bus with a ‘Hoteles’ or ‘Zona Hotelera’ sign on its windshield.
+Fares can be as low as $1 USD, and most drivers are friendly and helpful with travelers.

 7. Don’t be Afraid to Negotiate

-If you are booking a tour or buying souvenirs in the local market, it never hurts to try to negotiate the price.
+If you are booking a tour, buying souvenirs in the local market, or hiring a taxi, it never hurts to try to negotiate the price.
+In fact, it is almost expected, so don’t be shy to, at least, ask!
 You may be surprised by what you get.

 8. Pay in Pesos

 Always carry some Mexican pesos with you and avoid at all cost paying in dollars, because you most likely won’t get a decent exchange rate.
 You’ll find plenty of ATMs in Cancun to withdraw pesos from and these usually give a better exchange rate than casas de cambio (currency exchange offices).

 Things like sunscreen, cosmetics and mosquito repellent are usually more expensive in Cancun than what you’d normally pay back home.
 So it is always wise to bring your own from home and avoid unnecessary expenses.

 Or at least try, it can go a long way.
 People love it when foreigners make an effort to speak their language and understand their culture.
 In return, they are more likely to be friendly, help you find your way around, and share with you their best insider tips.